Long-term Effects of LSD

 - Clonazepam.
 This drug is used for treating anxiety disorders and seizures.

 - SSRIs (selective serotonin reuptake inhibitors).
-These drugs are antidepressants that increase the amount of serotonin available in the body.
+These drugs are antidepressants that increase the amount of active serotonin in the body.

 - Atypical antipsychotics (risperidone, olanzapine).
 These drugs are typically used to treat schizophrenia, irritability from autism and bipolar disorder.